SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Proactive_Cap_Detection_Tutorial.md

    ![The predicted alarms in the Active alarms tab](~/user-guide/images/Proactive_Cap_Detection_Tutorial_SFP_MajorAlarm.png)

+   > [!NOTE]
-   The options for proactive alarming can also be accessed directly from the alarm template.
+   > The options for proactive alarming can also be accessed directly from the alarm template.

-1. Right-click the element *Proactive Tutorial - SFP Monitor* and select *Protocols & Templates* > *Assign Alarm Template* > *RX Monitoring*.
+1. Right-click the element *Proactive Tutorial - SFP Monitor* in the Surveyor and select *Protocols & Templates* > *View alarm template 'RX Monitoring'*.

-1. Scroll to the far right of the alarm template and find the *ANALYTICS* column.
+1. Scroll to the far-right side of the alarm template and locate the *ANALYTICS* column.

-   This column contains a button that indicates whether any alarm monitoring has been enabled for anomalies or proactive cap detection.
-Right now it shows *Customized*, since alarm monitoring for proactive cap detection is enabled, but not for anomalies.
+   This column contains a button that indicates whether alarm monitoring has been enabled for anomalies or proactive cap detection.
+Currently, it displays *Customized*, since alarm monitoring is enabled for proactive cap detection, but not for anomaly detection.

 1. Click the button in the *ANALYTICS* column.

-   The same pop-up will open as in the previous window.
+   The same *Augmented Operations Alarm Settings* pop-up window will open.

 > [!NOTE]
 > For a full overview of the Augmented Operations alarm settings, see [Configuring Augmented Operations alarm settings](xref:Configuring_anomaly_detection_alarms).

 ## Step 5: Final exercise (optional)

-In this final step, you will apply what you have learned earlier in a practical exercise.
+In this final step, you will apply what you have learned in this tutorial through a practical exercise.

-Open the element *Proactive Tutorial - AMS Server*, simulating the free disk space of several drives of a server.
-Data for a new drive will be generated every time you click the *Generate Data* button.
-The data will be very similar for each drive you generate, allowing you to try several times to get the desired result.
-The *Free Disk Space* parameter's range has a lower limit of 0&nbsp;GB.
+1. Open the element *Proactive Tutorial - AMS Server*.
+This element simulates the free disk space of several drives on a server.

+1. Click the *Generate Data* button to generate data for a new drive.
+Each drive's data will be very similar, allowing you to try get the desired result several times.

+1. Use the alarm template to configure proactive alarming for the *Free Disk Space* parameter.
+The parameter's range has a lower limit of 0 GB.

-Your goal is to configure proactive alarming in the alarm template so that you get a real alarm (i.e. not just a suggestion event) with severity *Warning* before the disk gets full, as in the picture below.
-Good luck!
+   Your goal is to configure proactive alarming so that a real alarm (i.e. not just a suggestion event) with severity *Warning* is triggered before the disk becomes full.
+Refer to the image below for the desired outcome.

 ![Predicted alarm with severity warning for Free Disk Space on AMS Server](~/user-guide/images/Proactive_Cap_Detection_Tutorial_AMS_Alarm.png)

-> If you are a member of the [DevOps Program](https://community.dataminer.services/dataminer-devops-professional-program/) and you have completed the exercise above, send us screenshots of your alarm template and your alarm console to earn DevOps Points.
+> If you are a member of the [DevOps Program](https://community.dataminer.services/dataminer-devops-professional-program/) and you have completed the exercise above, send us screenshots of your alarm template and your Alarm Console to earn DevOps Points.
 >
 > Use the following email format:
 >
 > - Subject: Tutorial - Proactive Tutorial
 > - To: [ai@skyline.be](mailto:ai@skyline.be)
 > - Body:
->   - Dojo account: Clearly mention the email address you use to sign into your Dojo account, especially if you are using a different email address to send this email
+>   - Dojo account: Clearly mention the email address you use to sign into your Dojo account, especially if you are using a different email address to send this email.
 >   - Feedback (optional): We value your feedback!
 Please share any thoughts or suggestions regarding this tutorial or the proactive cap detection feature.
 > - Attachment:
 >   - A screenshot of the *Active alarms* tab in the Alarm Console with the predicted alarm.